MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 These pose coordinates are all expressed in Unity world coordinates.

-## Unreal porting guidance

-> [!IMPORTANT]
-> If you're using HP Reverb G2 controllers, please refer to [this article](../../unreal/unreal-reverb-g2-controllers.md) for additional input mapping instructions.

 ## See also
 * [Motion controllers]()../../design/motion-controllers.md)
 * [Gestures and motion controllers in Unity](../../unity/gestures-and-motion-controllers-in-unity.md)